robinrodricks/FluentFTP/README.md

 ## Release Notes

+#### 19.1.1
+- Fix: When downloading files in ASCII mode, file length is unreliable therefore we read until EOF
+- Fix: NetStream was not assigned in FtpSocketStream for .NET Standard in active FTP mode (thanks @ralftar)
+- Fix: CurrentDataType was not set for ASCII transfers in DownloadFileAsync/UploadFileAsync (thanks @taoyouh)

 #### 19.1.0
 - New Progress reporting for UploadFile & DownloadFile methods via IProgress
 - Fix: Stream.Position should not be set in UploadFileInternal unless supported